-(C)(D) describe understand the voter registration process and the criteria for voting in elections.
+- (C) [(D)] describe [understand] the voter registration process and the criteria for voting in elections. - (14) [(15)] Citizenship.

-- (14)(15) Citizenship.
 The student understands the importance of voluntary individual participation in the U.S. constitutional republic.
-The student is expected to: - (A) analyze the effectiveness of various methods of participation in the political process at local, state, and national levels; - (B) analyze historical and contemporary examples of citizen movements to bring about political change or to maintain continuity; and - Comment $^{12}(C)$ describe identify and understand the factors that influence an individual's political attitudes and actions. - (15)(16) Citizenship.
+The student is expected to: - (A) analyze the effectiveness of various methods of participation in the political process at local, state, and national levels; - (B) analyze historical and contemporary examples of citizen movements to bring about political change or to maintain continuity; and - (C) describe [understand] the factors that influence an individual's political attitudes and actions. - (15) [(16)] Citizenship.
 The student understands the importance of the expression of different points of view in a constitutional republic.
-The student is expected to: - (A) examine different points of view of political parties and interest groups such as the League of United Latin American Citizens (LULAC), the National Rifle Association (NRA), and the National Association for the Advancement of Colored People (NAACP) on important contemporary issues; and - (B) analyze the importance of the First Amendment rights of petition, assembly, speech, and press and the Second Amendment right to keep and bear arms. - (16)(17) Culture.
+The student is expected to: - (A) examine different points of view of political parties and interest groups such as the League of United Latin American Citizens (LULAC), the National Rifle Association (NRA), and the National Association for the Advancement of Colored People (NAACP) on important contemporary issues; and - (B) analyze the importance of the First Amendment rights of petition, assembly, speech, and press and the Second Amendment right to keep and bear arms. - (16) [(17)] Culture.
 The student understands the relationship between government policies and the culture of the United States.
 The student is expected to: - (A) evaluate a U.S. government policy or court decision that has affected a particular racial, ethnic, or religious group such as the Civil Rights Act of 1964 and the U.S. Supreme Court cases of Hernandez v.
 Texas and Grutter v.
-Bollinger; and - (B) explain changes in American culture brought about by government policies such as voting rights, the Servicemen's Readjustment Act of 1944 (GI Bill of Rights), the Immigration and Nationality Act of 1965, the Immigration Reform and Control Act of 1986, affirmative action, and racial integration. - (17)(18) Science, technology, and society.
+Bollinger; and - (B) explain changes in American culture brought about by government policies such as voting rights, the Servicemen's Readjustment Act of 1944 (GI Bill of Rights), the Immigration and Nationality Act of 1965, the Immigration Reform and Control Act of 1986, affirmative action, and racial integration. - (17) [(18)] Science, technology, and society.
 The student understands the role the government plays in developing policies and establishing conditions that influence scientific discoveries and technological innovations.
-The student is expected to: - (A) explain understand how U.S. constitutional protections such as patents have fostered competition and entrepreneurship; and - (B) identify examples of government-assisted research that, when shared with the private sector, have resulted in improved consumer products such as computer and communication technologies. - (18)(19) Science, technology, and society.
-The student understands the impact of advances in science and technology on government and society.
+The student is expected to: - (A) explain [understand] how U.S. constitutional protections such as patents have fostered competition and entrepreneurship; and - (B) identify examples of government-assisted research that, when shared with the private sector, have resulted in improved consumer products such as computer and communication technologies. - (18) [(19)] Science, technology, and society.
+The student understands the impact of advances in science and technology on government [and society].
+The student is expected to: - (A) describe [understand] the potential impact [on society] of recent scientific discoveries and technological innovations on government policy; and - (B) evaluate the impact of the Internet and other electronic information on the political process. - (19) [(20)] Social studies skills.
+The student applies critical-thinking skills to organize and use information acquired through established research methodologies from a variety of valid sources, including [electronic] technology.
 The student is expected to: